-In verbal terms, a mosaic is said to be a decorative art design, made up of ceramic, glass or stone pieces.
+In verbal terms, a mosaic is said to be a decorative art design, made up of ceramic, glass, or stone pieces.
 These pieces are arranged in a definite pattern to create a unique design or image.
 Although ceramic and glass decorative art designs are typically used in swimming pools and spas, it is becoming more and more popular to add these designs to both indoor and outdoor bathrooms.

 When it comes to discrete mosaic designs; the term relates to design inlays produced with a variety of materials such as colored glass, porcelain/ceramic, stone, etc. The mentioned materials are combined in a small format and spread over a mesh sheet, which makes the installation process an easy one.

-Discrete mosaic designs can be inlaid in any bathroom surface as an interior decorative piece.
+Discrete mosaic designs can be inlaid on any bathroom surface as an interior decorative piece.
 These mosaic designs have a unique ability to entirely transform a dull, unattractive surface into a stunning masterpiece filled with style and fashion.
 If you are looking for something to permanently enhance your bathroom’s appeal, discrete mosaic designs can serve you better than anything else.

 Various Tile Mediums

-For the purpose of this article, when we talk about discrete mosaic designs, we are referring exclusively to ceramic/porcelain and glass designs.
+For this article, when we talk about discrete mosaic designs, we are referring exclusively to ceramic/porcelain and glass designs.
 It is important to understand that discrete mosaic designs are inlaid into the background tile of the surface.
-The background tile can be ceramic/porcelain, glass or stone.
+The background tile can be ceramic/porcelain, glass, or stone.
 To make your tile selection easier, we discussed the three major types of bathroom tiles below.
 Getting yourself familiar with these types of tiles will aid your decision-making and choosing the correct discrete mosaic design and background tile for your bathroom.

 - You can opt for completely transparent, opaque, semi-transparent, matte, shiny, etc.